Address: Paddington, London

 Client: European Land and Property Ltd / Laing Oâ€™Rourke

-This vastly complicated projected was completed on target to achieve the client’s programme and cost expectations.
+This vastly complicated project was completed on target to achieve the client’s programme and cost expectations.